22 August 2013 by Permi Krishna

-The best cellphones for the visually impaired, specialize in tactile keypads and screen reading software to render cell phones accessible to the blind.
+The best cellphones for the visually impaired, specialize in tactile keypads, advanced personal assistants and screen reading software to render cell phones accessible to the blind.

 Mobile phone manufacturers are coming out with various applications to enable the blind to use phones with ease, and although most of them work pretty much the same way, there are several to choose from.

 Apple has introduced the Voiceover application on some of its latest smartphones, that gives you voice prompts when the screen is touched, telling you what button your finger is currently resting on.
+On the latest iPhones, Apple has also installed a personal assistant called Siri, which could of great help for the blinds.
+Similar to Siri, Google Now, performs the task of assisting you on high-end Android smartphones.
 Some of the other screen reading applications are Mobile Speak and Talks, which can be uploaded on a compatible phone from a third party.
 Several of these programs also convert text messages in the inbox into audible messages for the benefit of using SMS facilities.

 Additionally the QWERTY keypad is a great option for people who're unable to see, due to its standard arrangement of individual keys which makes typing emails a lot easier than with a normal keypad.
 On the downside, QWERTYs are generally less convenient to use single handed or in haste; however, it is recommended that you look for a phone with sufficiently large evenly spaced keys that can be individually sensed.
 Another feature you could consider is a Braille keyboard which provides a tactile interface to enhance readability.